Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Results

-In the previous section, we interpreted the topics' meaning based on their latent positions.
-In this section, we now make interpretation using subsets of topics divided by the axes.
-Since we implemented the oblique rotation that maximizes each axis' distinct meaning, we can render meaning to an axis.
-Figure \ref{finalresults} indicates that there are five topic clusters.
-First, the center cluster denoted as (A) in Figure \ref{finalresults} are about the outbreak of COVID-19: The world view of COVID-19, diagnosis of cover 19, and the environment of outbreak COVID-19.
-These topics are positioned in the center because they share the common words with the other topics, i.e., most literature mention the outbreak of COVID-19.
-Second, the topics located on the left side of the plot (cluster (B) in Figure \ref{finalresults}) are related to the impact of COVID-19 at the society level.
-For instance, the impact of COVID-19 on health care centers, including hospitals, are visible phenomena of COVID-19.
-These subjects pertain to `Social Impact (12)', `Medical Healthcare (18)', `Family Impact (11),' `Socio-demographics (15)', and `General Health Care (4)'.
-Third, the next cluster, called (C), is relevant to the strategies to study COVID-19.
-For instance, this cluster includes the literature review of COVID-19, patients’ lung scan image, symptoms, and treatment.
-Fourth, the topics corresponding to the cluster (D) are related to what happens inside our body in response to COVID-19, e.g., cytokine storm, immune system responding to the COVID-19 infection, and cardiovascular impacts of COVID-19.
-Finally, the cluster (E) is related to molecular changes upon the COVID-19 infection, e.g., binding mechanism of SARS-CoV-2.
-We note that, aforementioned, we can also interpret each axis and x axis can be interpreted as spectrum from macro (more negative) to micro perspectives (more positive).
-In summary, we identified five main groups of the COVID-19 literature: The outbreak of COVID-19, lifestyle after COVID-19 attack, COVID-19 study strategies, impacts of COVID-19 effect on the body, and molecular changes by COVID-19 infection counterclockwise.
+In addition, we interpreted the topics' meaning based on their latent positions.
+We now make interpretations using subsets of topics divided by directions.
+Since we implemented the oblique rotation that maximizes each axis' distinct meaning, we can render meaning to a direction.
+Figure \ref{finalresults} indicates that there are three topic clusters.
+First, the center cluster denoted as (A) in Figure \ref{finalresults} are about the outbreak of COVID-19 and its effects on different areas, including the outbreak of COVID-19, diagnosis or testing of COVID-19 using statistical models, the effects on general social, financial, or economic problems, and the mental pain of facing the pandemic shock of COVID-19.
+Second, the topics located on the bottom side of the plot (cluster (B) in Figure \ref{finalresults}) are related to the symptoms of COVID-19 and their treatment.
+For instance, there are studies of COVID-19 relating to their symptoms, such as cardiovascular diseases, with lung scan images.
+On the other side, there are topics related to treatment based on symptoms relevant to COVID-19 and risk prediction markers that validate the treatment effects.
+These subjects pertain to `Literature Review (8)', `Lung Scan Imaging (1)', `Symptoms Comorbidity (9),' `Lung Scan (16)', `Treatment (17)', `Relevance of Treatment (4)', `COVID-19 Risk Prediction Markers (7)', and `Cardiovascular (10)'.
+Finally, the cluster (C) is related to what happens inside our body in response to COVID-19, e.g., cytokine storm, immune system responding to the COVID-19 infection, and the compounding of drugs that investigate the mechanism of SARS-CoV-2.
+Note that we can also interpret each axis.
+For example, the x-axis can reflect a spectrum from macro (more negative) to micro perspectives (more positive).